Aspects and Importance of Essential Elements in Contract Law

 Bill and Cathy

 In this case situation there is no contract between parties because with the providing of a counter offer previous offer between parties is canceled.
-In this case, a counteroffer was given by Bill by which the offer of Cathy was cancelled due to which he is not entitled to provide an offer on the same.
+In this case, a counteroffer was given by Bill by which the offer of Cathy was canceled due to which he is not entitled to provide an offer on the same.

 Bill and Liza